A fundoshi in practical application.

 - Rowen from Tales of Xillia wears a fundoshi as his swimsuit costume.

-- Kenka Bancho A fundoshi is a hidden item inside the women's bathhouse at a local inn.
+- In Kenka Bancho, you can find one hidden inside the women's bathhouse at a local inn.
 Plus, you can wear it!

 - Samurai Jack wears a fundoshi under his usual outfit.
 Since Jack suffers Clothing Damage in half the episodes, he has many, many fundoshi scenes.
 This has contributed to making Jack a very potent Mr. Fanservice.